aleph2c/miros-rabbitmq/doc/reflection.rst

 the same symmetric encryption key, and the snoop_trace network can have a different symmetric encryption key from the mesh and the snoop_spy networks.
-You would set this encryption key in the initialization call of the NeNetworkedActiveObject or the NetworkedFactory, using the ``trace_snoop_encryption_key`` named attribute.
+You would set this encryption key in the initialization call of the NetworkedActiveObject or the NetworkedFactory, using the ``trace_snoop_encryption_key`` named attribute.
 If you do not explicitly set this key, the ``mesh_encryption_key`` will be used to encrypt the snoop trace information.